Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

 * Currently only equality constraints are supported, pending an update to pyomo (see `this issue <https://github.com/codykarcher/pyomo/issues/2>`__)
 * Runtime constraints must output to a variable, numbers and constants are not permitted (see `this issue <https://github.com/codykarcher/pyomo/issues/4>`__)
+* This functionality is not well tested when returning derivatives higher than first order.
+Though it should work, exercise caution and reach out to the dev team if questions arise.